elixirschool/elixirschool/lessons/en/intermediate/mix_tasks.md

   @moduledoc "The hello mix task: `mix help hello`" use Mix.Task

-  @shortdoc "Simply calls the Hello.say/0 function." def run(_) do
+  @shortdoc "Calls the Hello.say/0 function." def run(_) do
     # calling our Hello.say() function from earlier
     Hello.say()